Yuzu815/Codeforces-ContestCodeDownload/readme.md

 Q: In what way will the contest code files be named for easy viewing?

 A: The current naming scheme is: `[problem index]-[problem name]-[contestant name]-[language used]([contest ID]#[submission ID])`.
 Note that I have only specially handled the four most used languages, C/C++/Java/Python, and the code submitted in other languages will end with `.txt` and be marked as `Other` on the language used. (screenshots are shown at the bottom)

+Q: No similar projects on Github?
+I looked it up, and it looks like there's a lot of download scripts...

+A: Most of the scripts on Github are downloading a user's AC code, or downloading test data, or crawling PDF statements.
+But this is for downloading the official competition source code, have not yet seen the same.

 Q: There seems to be no more problems...